datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-You calculate the null RMSE just like how you calculated RMSE value for your base model.
-The only difference is that the average value becomes the predicted value for this stupid model.
+You calculate the RMSE of this stupid model just like how you calculated RMSE value for your base_model.
+The only difference is instead of y_pred,you have y_null which is nothing but the predictions of the stupid model.

 ---